atul120212/atul120212/README.md

 ## About me

-I am a **Software Developer** and student currently living in **India**.
+I am a founder of @CoderCorps Community, a **Software Developer**/**Python-Django Developer**, and a student currently enrolled in Graduation, living in **U.P., India**.
 My interests range from *technology* to *programming*.
-I am also interested in volunteering, creating, learning, writing, and listening music.
+I am also interested in volunteering, organizing events, and spreading awareness about new technologies.
-As a computer science student, i have a good grasp on *Data structures & Algorithms*.
-I love to build **mobile app's**.
+As a computer science student, I have a good grasp of *Data structures and algorithms*.
+I love to build **mobile apps**.
 If you’d like to get in touch, feel free to say hello through any of the social links below.
 <div align="center">

 ### Show some 💓 by starring some of the repositories!